-If any of the six penalties above are imposed, they shall not be subject to appeal.
+If any of the eight penalties above are imposed, they shall not be subject to appeal.

-- g) Deletion of a drivers lap time or times. - h) Exclusion from the results. - 15.4 Should the Stewards decide to impose either of the penalties under Article 15.3 a) b) c) or d), the following procedure shall apply: - a) The Stewards will give written notification of the time penalty which has been imposed to the competitor concerned and will ensure that this information is also displayed on the timing monitors where possible; - b) With the exception of Articles 15.3 a) and b) above, from the time the stewards' decision is notified on the timing monitors the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 15.3d), proceeding to his garage where he shall remain for the period of the time penalty. - However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty if the VSC procedure is in use or after the safety car has been deployed.
-The number of times the driver crosses the Line behind the safety car or during the VSC procedure will be added to the maximum number of times he may cross the Line on the track. - Whilst a car is stationary in the pit lane as a result of incurring a penalty under Articles 15.3 a) or b) above it may not be worked on until the car has been stationary for the duration of the penalty. - d) Whilst a car is stationary in the pit lane as a result of incurring a time penalty under Article 15.3(d) above it may not be worked on.
-However, if the engine stops it may be started after the time penalty period has elapsed. - e) When the time penalty period has elapsed the driver may rejoin the race; - Any breach or failure to comply with Article 15.4 c) or d), may result in the car being excluded.
+- i) Deletion of a drivers qualifying lap time or times. - j) Exclusion Disqualification from the results. - 15.4 Should the Stewards decide to impose either of the penalties under Article 15.3 a) b) c) or d), the following procedure shall apply: - a) The Stewards will give written notification of the penalty, which has been imposed to the competitor concerned and will ensure that this information is also displayed on the timing monitors where possible; - b) With the exception of Articles 15.3 a) and b) above, from the time the stewards' decision is notified on the timing monitors the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 15.3 d), proceeding to his garage where he shall remain for the period of the time penalty. - However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty after the safety car has been deployed.
+The number of times the driver crosses the Line behind the safety car procedure will be added to the maximum number of times he may cross the Line on the track. - c) Whilst a car is stationary in the pit lane as a result of incurring a penalty under Articles 15.3 a) or b) above it may not be worked on until the car has been stationary for the duration of the penalty. - Whilst a car is stationary in the pit lane as a result of incurring a time penalty under Article 15.3(d) above-it may not be worked on.
+However, if the engine stops it may be started after the time penalty period has elapsed. - d) When the time penalty period has elapsed the driver may rejoin the race. - e) Any breach or failure to comply with Article 15.4) b) c) or d), may result in the car being excluded disqualified.